 If you try to communicate with others who don't speak the same language, you might find it tough to get your message across.
-Similarly with AdWords, you want your ads to appear for customers who can understand them.
+Similar to AdWords, you want your ads to appear for customers who can understand them.

 Your ads can appear for customers who use Google products and third-party websites in the languages that your campaign targets.
 This helps ensure that your ads will appear on sites that are written in the language of the customers you'd like to reach.

 Language targeting allows you to choose the language of the sites that you'd like your ads to appear on.
 We'll show your ads to customers who use Google products (such as Search or Gmail) or visit sites on the Google Display Network (GDN) in that same language.
 Keep in mind that AdWords doesn't translate ads or keywords.